-170)Thus, if an identifier declared with external linkage is not used in an expression, there need be no external definition for
+$^{^{168)}}$ Thus, if an identifier declared with external linkage is not used in an expression, there need be no external definition for it.

-- If the declarator includes a parameter type list, the declaration of each parameter shall include an identifier, except for the special case of a parameter list consisting of a single parameter of type void, in which case there shall not be an identifier.
-No declaration list shall follow. - If the declarator includes an identifier list, each declaration in the declaration list shall have at least one declarator, those declarators shall declare only identifiers from the identifier list, and every identifier in the identifier list shall be declared.
+- If the declarator includes an identifier list, each declaration in the declaration list shall have at least one declarator, those declarators shall declare only identifiers from the identifier list, and every identifier in the identifier list shall be declared.
 An identifier declared as a typedef name shall not be redeclared as a parameter.
 The declarations in the declaration list shall contain no storage-class specifier other than register and no initializations. - An underspecified function definition shall contain an auto storage class specifier.
 The return type for such a function is determined as described for the return statement (6.8.6.4) and shall be visible prior to the function definition.

-- If auto appears as a storage-class specifier it is ignored for the purpose of determining a storage class or linkage of the function.
+- 8 If auto appears as a storage-class specifier it is ignored for the purpose of determining a storage class or linkage of the function.
 It then only indicates that the return type of the function may be inferred from return statements or the lack thereof, see 6.8.6.4. - The declarator in a function definition specifies the name of the function being defined and the identifiers of its parameters.
 If the declarator includes a parameter type list, the list also specifies the types of all the parameters; such a declarator (possibly adjusted by an inferred type specifier) also serves as a function prototype for later calls to the same function in the same translation unit.
-If the declarator includes an identifier list,172) the types of the parameters shall be declared in a following declaration list.
-In either case, the type of each parameter is adjusted as described in 6.7.6.3 for a parameter type list; the resulting type shall be a complete object type. - If a function that accepts a variable number of arguments is defined without a parameter type list that ends with the ellipsis notation, the behavior is undefined. - 11 Each parameter has automatic storage duration; its identifier is an lvalue.
-173) The layout of the storage for parameters is unspecified. - On entry to the function, the size expressions of each variably modified parameter are evaluated and the value of each argument expression is converted to the type of the corresponding parameter as if by assignment.
-(Array expressions and function designators as arguments were converted to pointers before the call.) - 13 After all parameters have been assigned, the compound statement that constitutes the body of the function definition is executed. - 14 Unless otherwise specified, if the } that terminates a function is reached, and the value of the function call is used by the caller, the behavior is undefined. - Provided the constraints above are respected, the return type of an underspecified function definition is adjusted as if the corresponding type specifier had been inserted in the definition.
-The type of such a function is incomplete within the function body until the lexically first return statement that it contains, if any, or until the end of the function body, otherwise.174) - 16 NOTE In a function definition, the type of the function and its prototype cannot be inherited from a typedef:
+If the declarator includes an identifier list,170) the types of the parameters shall be declared in a following declaration list.
+In either case, the type of each parameter is adjusted as described in 6.7.6.3 for a parameter type list; the resulting type shall be a complete object type. - If a function that accepts a variable number of arguments is defined without a parameter type list that ends with the ellipsis notation, the behavior is undefined. - 11 Each parameter has automatic storage duration; its identifier is an lvalue.171) The layout of the storage for parameters is unspecified. - On entry to the function, the size expressions of each variably modified parameter are evaluated and the value of each argument expression is converted to the type of the corresponding parameter as if by assignment.
+(Array expressions and function designators as arguments were converted to pointers before the call.) - After all parameters have been assigned, the compound statement that constitutes the body of the function definition is executed. - 14 Unless otherwise specified, if the } that terminates a function is reached, and the value of the function call is used by the caller, the behavior is undefined. - Provided the constraints above are respected, the return type of an underspecified function definition is adjusted as if the corresponding type specifier had been inserted in the definition.
+The type of such a function is incomplete within the function body until the lexically first return statement that it contains, if any, or until the end of the function body, otherwise.
+172) - NOTE In a function definition, the type of the function and its prototype cannot be inherited from a typedef:

-&lt;sup>171)The intent is that the type category in a function definition cannot be inherited from a typedef:
+169)The intent is that the type category in a function definition cannot be inherited from a typedef:

-&lt;sup>172)See "future language directions" (6.11.7).
+170)See "future language directions" (6.11.7).

-&lt;sup>173)A parameter identifier cannot be redeclared in the function body except in an enclosed block.
+171)A parameter identifier cannot be redeclared in the function body except in an enclosed block.

-174) This means that such a function cannot be used for direct recursion before or within the first return statement.
+172) This means that such a function cannot be used for direct recursion before or within the first return statement.